BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Earlier, we dismissed human translation based on cost so it would be unfair not to do the same analysis for the machine-based approach.

 We want to translate 3 books, which we estimated will contain ~270k English words once translated.
 LLMs do not operate on words directly, instead words are split into tokens.
-In our case [English words are split in 1.3 tokens on average](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), so will need to generate *at the very least* 360k tokens.
+In our case [English words are split in 1.3 tokens on average](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), so we will need to generate *at the very least* 360k tokens.
 How much would that cost?

 Depending on the model, you can get widely different prices.
 Let's use 2 extremes of the modern landscape: DeepSeek V4 flash (ok-tier and insanely cheap), and Claude Fable 5 (very smart and insanely expensive).